DsosaH/osticket-prereqs/README.md

 </p>
 <p>
   Before finishing up, let's do some clean up and check that everything works just fine.<br>
   First, inside "C:\inetpub\wwwroot\osTicket" delete "setup".
-Then, go to  "C:\inetpub\wwwroot\osTicket\include" and set "ost-config.php" to "Read Only" in it's properties.
+Then, go to  "C:\inetpub\wwwroot\osTicket\include" and set "ost-config.php" to "Read Only" in its properties.
 </p>
 <p>